-Philadelphia is the second largest city on the East Coast and ranks fifth in the nation, with a metropolitan population of 5.8 million.
-Philadelphia is conveniently located in the middle of the Northeast Corridor, 100 miles south of New York, 133 miles north of Washington, D.C., and 55 miles from Atlantic City.
+Philadelphia is the second largest city on the East Coast and ranks sixth in the nation, with a metropolitan population of more than 6 million.
+Conveniently located in the middle of the Northeast Corridor, Philly is 100 miles south of New York, 133 miles north of Washington, D.C., and 55 miles from Atlantic City.
 More than 63 million people – approximately a quarter of the U.S. population – live within a 5.5-hour drive from Philadelphia.

-Downloadable Maps: To view a list of maps available for download click here.
+To view a list of maps available for download, click the button below.

-By car, the city is just two hours from New York City, 90 minutes from Baltimore, three hours from Washington D.C. and about an hour from Lancaster County, Atlantic City and the New Jersey shore via major highways.
+By car, Philadelphia is just two hours from New York City, 90 minutes from Baltimore, three hours from Washington D.C., and about an hour from Lancaster County, Atlantic City and the New Jersey shore via major highways.

 Philadelphia is served by the PA Turnpike (I-276), I-76, I-476, I-95, US-1 and the New Jersey Turnpike.

 One of the things that makes Philadelphia great is its compact Center City.
 Our downtown neighborhoods are so walkable that you really don’t need your car.
 After arriving, you can get around Center City and most of Philadelphia’s eclectic neighborhoods easily on foot, via taxi or public transportation.

 So if you’re driving in to town, store your car in a garage upon arrival and get out there and experience the city.

 Parking Lots and Garages

 You can find everything you need to know about parking in Philly from the Philadelphia Parking Authority.
 Find a parking lot or garage near your destination (an attraction, hotel or neighborhood).
 Type in a specific address or choose from a list of popular locations.
 Then you can compare nearby garages by their hours and rates.

 View this post on Instagram A post shared by The PPA (@philaparking) on Feb 7, 2018 at 9:58am PST